Smoky Mountains fall foliage 2025: when to visit and where to look

 7. Little River Road

-8. Your Deck at Whispering Pines Lodge
+8. The deck at Whispering Pines

-The Classic Loop (3-4 hours)
+The classic loop (3-4 hours)

-Whispering Pines to Newfound Gap Road to Clingmans Dome, return via Cades Cove
+Whispering Pines to Newfound Gap Road to Clingmans Dome, return via Cades Cove.

-The Photography Route (full day)
+The photo route (full day)

-Roaring Fork Motor Trail to Newfound Gap to Blue Ridge Parkway
+Roaring Fork Motor Trail to Newfound Gap to Blue Ridge Parkway.

-- Golden hour produces warmest light on fall colors
+- Golden hour gives the warmest light

-- Overcast days make colors pop
+- Overcast days actually make the colors read more saturated

 Mountain expert and travel writer specializing in Smoky Mountain adventures and luxury cabin experiences.